Kekaha Kai State Park

 Elevation Gain: 350 feet

-- Trailhead #1 (Kua Bay): Take Hwy.
+Trailhead #1 (Kua Bay): Take Hwy.
 19 north of Kailua-Kona and Kona International Airport.
-The newly paved road to Kua bay is between mile markers 88 and 89, closer to mile marker 88.
+The paved road to Kua bay is between mile markers 88 and 89, closer to mile marker 88.
 Follow this paved road for 1.2 miles until it ends at a parking area.
 The turn is signed.
-This trailhead is suitable for any car.
 There are restrooms and picnic tables behind the beach.
 There is no water available.

-- Trailhead #3 (Mahai'ula Bay): Take Hwy.
+Trailhead #3 (Mahai'ula Bay): Take Hwy.
 19 north of Kailua-Kona and Kona International Airport.
-The rough dirt road to Mahai'ula Bay is between the 90 and 91 mile markers.
-The road used to be difficult for passenger cars, but recent state construction work as of April 2013 has drastically improved the road.
+Find the road to Mahai'ula Bay between the 90 and 91 mile markers.
 There are restrooms and picnic tables at this trailhead.
 There is no water.

-- Makalawena Beach: From the gate, it's about a quarter-mile to the center of Makalawena Beach.
+Makalawena Beach: From the gate, it's about a quarter-mile to the center of Makalawena Beach.
 It's really tough to find a more perfect beach anywhere in the Hawaiian island chain.
 Swimming is usually pretty safe when waters are calm.
-The land behind Makalawena is private (owned by the Bishop Estate), so stay near the beach.
+The land behind Makalawena is private, so stay near the beach.
 The most northerly bay has a protected spot that's very calm. ʻŌpaeʻula Pond is behind Makalawena and its twelve acres are a National Natural Landmark that protects nesting and breeding areas for some native Hawaiian birds.
 It's surrounded by private property, so stay out.
 Decide whether or not you want a swim at Makalawena, then walk south and find some large sand dunes covered with pōhuehue, beach morning glories.
 At the north end of the dunes, you'll find another small brackish pond in a small stand of palm trees.
-It's a small and delicate ecosystem, so I'd recommend staying out of the water here.
+It's a small and delicate ecosystem, so stay out of the water.
 The trail travels through the high dunes until it crosses a rough ʻaʻā lava field with big views all around.
 Arrive at Mahai'ula beach after 0.8 mile from the center of Makalawena.